 While group gatherings are safer outdoors than in, that doesn’t mean you should let down your guard.
 And your guests may prefer to eat food they have prepared themselves, too.
-You can ask them to pack their own meals and utensils as well.
+You can ask them to pack their own meals, drinks and utensils as well.

 What if you still yearn to host?
 Consider having the meal catered, since restaurants and commercial kitchens are likely to have high sanitation standards.
-If you order in, ask that a server plate the food as an extra precaution, rather than serving buffet-style.
+If you order in, consider individually packaged meals, rather than serving buffet-style.

-2. Set up a DIY backyard movie theater
+2. Set up a DIY backyard movie theatre

 Have your guests bring their own snacks, drinks, and chairs, and you can arrange them two metres apart.
 Consider making it a weekly event everyone can look forward to.
 You might also invite movie buffs to vote on the film to accommodate a variety of genres and tastes.